+Where:

-,oil : ICE oil temperature (K)
+Tice,oil is the ICE oil temperature, K

-Pice,loss : ICE power losses (W)
+Pice,loss are the ICE power losses, W

-η : fraction of power loss that goes to heating (-)
+Since no fuel consumption and efficiency map is available in the model Pice,loss = (ωice x Mice) is used as a simplified approach.
+Adaption of the warm-up behaviour can be made via the function Tice,oil,heatup = f(Pice,loss).

-θice,oil,cold : ICE oil temperature at (cold) start (K)
+Tice,oil,heatup is the ICE oil temperature at (cold) start, K

-θice,oil,hot : ICE oil temperature at normal warm-up operating condition (K)
+Tice,oil,hot is the ICE oil temperature at normal warm-up operation condition, K

 The internal combustion engine shall be torque or speed controlled using, respectively, an open-loop (feed-forward) control or PI-controller.
+For both controllers the desired engine torque can be either the desired indicated torque or the desired crankshaft torque.
+This shall be selected by the parameter Mdes,type.
+The PI controller shall be in accordance with: